dmksjfl/SMR/README.md

 # Off-Policy RL Algorithms Can be Sample-Efficient for Continuous Control via Sample Multiple Reuse

-This repo contains authors' implementations of the paper [Off-Policy RL Algorithms Can be Sample-Efficient for Continuous Control via Sample Multiple Reuse](https://arxiv.org/pdf/2305.18443).
+This repo contains authors' implementation of the paper [Off-Policy RL Algorithms Can be Sample-Efficient for Continuous Control via Sample Multiple Reuse](https://arxiv.org/pdf/2305.18443) accepted by *Information Sciences*.

 ## How to use